 Nutrition and health benefits of Atlantic herring

-Atlantic Herring is excellent for human consumption, because of its high levels of Omega-3 fatty acids, protein, selenium and vitamins D, which have numerous health benefits.
+Atlantic herring is a fatty fish that should be considered a part of every healthy diet.
+It is excellent for human consumption, because of its high levels of Omega-3 fatty acids, protein, selenium, and vitamin D, which have numerous health benefits.
 The vitamin levels vary depending on the fat content.
 It’s at its best when caught in the fall and winter because of ideal fat content and intermuscular fat distribution, which results in great taste and texture.